 - For empty bags, empty trays and bags of mail.

 - Used indoors and in the RDC network, but NOT for external storage where they may get wet.

 Cardboard RSCs are:

 - NOT compatible with the standard Steel RSC and must not be stacked with any other container type.

 Cardboard RSCs must be kept under the roof and not exposed to outside elements or humidity.
 A minimum four uses per cardboard RSC must be achieved.
 Damaged cardboard RSCs must be cannibalised to maintain serviceable stocks.
 Vehicles can accommodate more empty cardboard RSCs than steel RSCs per trip.
-Prioritise the repatriation of serviceable cardboard RSCs ahead of steel RSCs.
+Offices should prioritise the repatriation of serviceable cardboard RSCs ahead of steel RSCs.
 Cardboard RSCs are produced by, ‘DS Smith’.
-They are constructed of triple ply corrugated cardboard and are approximately 1.2m wide x 1m deep x 950mm High.
+They are constructed of triple ply corrugated cardboard and are approximately 1.2m wide x 1m deep x 950mm high.
 They consist of 3 parts: A cardboard tray mounted on a standard 1200 x 1000 mm wooden pallet.
 A folding sleeve which folds to fit inside the base tray and can be assembled to construct the Pallet Box.
-A Cardboard lid which fits over the sleeve when assembled and over the Base Tray when the sleeve is folded flat inside the Base Tray.
+A cardboard lid which fits over the sleeve when assembled and over the Base Tray when the sleeve is folded flat inside the Base Tray.
 They have a carrying capacity of 650kg as a single or double stack.
-The Approximate weight filled with empty trays is 85 kg – filled with bags of mail 340 kg.
+The approximate weight filled with empty trays is 85kg – filled with bags of mail 340kg.

 Cardboard RSCs may only be stacked as follows:

 - 3 high when assembled and loaded with empty bags and empty trays.